frankchieng/ComfyUI_MagicClothing/README.md

 - ✅ [2024/04/17] only cloth image with prompt generation
 - ✅ [2024/04/18] IPAdapter FaceID with human face detection and synthesize with cloth image generation
 - ✅ [2024/04/18] IPAdapter FaceID with controlnet openpose and synthesize with cloth image generation
+- ✅ [2024/04/19] lower-body and full-body models for preliminary experiment

 You can contact with me thr twitter: FrankChieng or weixin: GalaticKing